 This report contains forward-looking statements within the meaning of the Securities Act of 1933 and the Securities Exchange Act of 1934, as amended by the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are not historical facts but are the intent, belief, or current expectations, of our business and industry, and the assumptions upon which these statements are based.
 Words such as "anticipates", "expects", "intends", "will", "could", "would", "should", "may", "plans", "believes", "seeks", "estimates" and variations of these words and the negatives thereof and similar expressions are intended to identify forward-looking statements.
 These statements are not guarantees of future performance and are subject to risks, uncertainties, and other factors, some of which are beyond our control, are difficult to predict, and could cause actual results to differ materially from those expressed or forecasted in the forward-looking statements.
 These risks and uncertainties include those described in "Management's Discussion and Analysis of Financial Condition and Results of Operations," and elsewhere in this report and in the Company's Annual Report on Form 10-K for the year ended December 31, 2006, including those described under "Risk Factors" in the Form 10-K as updated by Item 1A "Risk Factors" in this report and other of our SEC filings.
-Forward-looking statements that were true at the time made may ultimately prove to be incorrect or false.
-Readers are cautioned to not place undue reliance on forward-looking statements, which reflect our management's view only as of the date of this report.
+Forward-looking statements, which reflect our management's view only as of the date of this report.
+We undertake no obligation to update or revise forward-looking statements, which reflect our management's view only as of the date of this report.
 We undertake no obligation to update or revise forward-looking statements to reflect changed assumptions, the occurrence of unanticipated events or changes to future operating results.